-It offers a wonderful assortment of organically grown loose tea blends in all flavours, ceramic accessories and sets, packaged tea and several delicacies to satisfy your sugar cravings – fudges, honey, liqueurs, nougats and chocolate.
+It offers a huge variety of organically grown loose tea blends in all flavours, ceramic accessories and sets, packaged tea and several delicacies to satisfy your sugar cravings – fudges, honey, liqueurs, nougats and chocolate.

-Amongst them, one can find the alleviating Greek mountain tea, the refreshing Assam and Darjeeling teas as well as the exotic Moroccan mint and hibiscus variants.
-Such unique gifts to take back home!
+I found the famous Greek mountain tea, the refreshing Assam and Darjeeling teas as well as the exotic Moroccan mint and hibiscus variants.

 History of The Smallest House in Amsterdam

 That was the first time it was mentioned in the city’s official archives.
-Amsterdam city, owning this slim slice of land, most probably used the plot to build a small flour house and paid taxes for it.
+Amsterdam city most probably used the plot to build a small flour house and paid taxes for it.

 Please note that this post is not sponsored or endorsed in any way.
-Miles with Vibes claims no credit for any images posted on this article; they are copyright to their respectful owner, The Smallest House in Amsterdam.
+Miles with Vibes claims no credit for any images posted on this article; they are copyrighted to their respectful owner, The Smallest House in Amsterdam.